cordercorder/knn-models/examples/efficient-knnlm/README.md

 The paper [Efficient Nearest Neighbor Language Models](https://aclanthology.org/2021.emnlp-main.461.pdf) proposes to apply Greedy Merging and PCA to the datastore to reduce the inference overhead introduced by the retrieval operation.
-We provides instructions on how to use them with kNN-models on this page, taking Wikitext-103 as example.
+We provide instructions on how to use them with kNN-models on this page, taking Wikitext-103 as an example.

 ## Preprocess the data